imanolmartinez01/KeepSilentWeb/README.md

-## Personal Portfolio
+## KeepSilent Portfolio

-This portfolio was made in NextJS using Styled components deployed in Firebase hosting.
+This Web was made in NextJS using Styled compoennts comunicating with Firestore Database and deployed in Firebase hosting.

+KeepSilent is a collective of DJ/Producers who organize partyes in Barcelona inviting other artist as DJ's, live performer, visual artist among others.